SnowGem Price Hits $0.0441 on Major Exchanges (XSG)

-SnowGem (CURRENCY:XSG) traded up 1.8% against the U.S. dollar during the twenty-four hour period ending at 20:00 PM Eastern on April 21st.
-SnowGem has a total market cap of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.
-One SnowGem coin can currently be bought for $0.0441 or 0.00000231 BTC on cryptocurrency exchanges including Mercatox, Graviex and STEX.
-Over the last seven days, SnowGem has traded 13.2% lower against the U.S. dollar.
+SnowGem (CURRENCY:XSG) traded 1.8% higher against the dollar during the 1-day period ending at 14:00 PM Eastern on April 28th.
+SnowGem has a total market capitalization of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last day.
+In the last week, SnowGem has traded down 13.2% against the dollar.
+One SnowGem coin can currently be bought for $0.0441 or 0.00000231 BTC on popular cryptocurrency exchanges including Graviex, Mercatox and STEX.

 - FABRK (FAB) traded up 0.1% against the dollar and now trades at $0.0010 or 0.00000003 BTC.